On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Systematic Uncertainties

 \section{Systematic Uncertainties}

-Since the spin rotation due to EDM is much smaller than that of the MDM ($\eta/G \approx 10^{-15}$), MDM spin rotations limit the smallest EDM that can be measured and introduce systematic uncertainties.
+Since the spin rotation due to EDM is much smaller than that of the MDM ($\eta/G \approx 10^{-15}$), MDM spin rotations limit the smallest EDM that can be measured and introduce systematic uncertainties~\cite{PhysRevD.105.032001, PhysRevAccelBeams.25.064001}.
 In the TS ring, the MDM spin rotations average to zero over a single turn.
 However, fringe and environmental electromagnetic fields and errors in the construction and alignment of the ring elements may introduce non-zero MDM spin rotations.
 One approach to further suppress residual MDM effects is the use of state-of-the-art shielding of environmental fields where the small size of the storage ring makes shielding very practical.
 Another approach relies on the fact that the EDM is time-reversal violating while the majority of the problems are time-reversal conserving.
-The time-reversal of the measurement technique can be implemented by the use of two counter-circulating beams.
-A third approach to suppress systematic uncertainties is to reverse the direction of the electron spin and combine data, for example collected during EDM measurements, as: $\frac{ {\rm (CW,+h)} - {\rm (CW,-h)} + {\rm (CCW,-h)} - {\rm (CCW,+h)}}{4}$.
-Not all systematic effects cancel with either beam velocity or spin reversals, some systematic effects mimic the EDM signal and these will require more scrutiny.
+The time-reversal of the measurement technique can be implemented by the use of two CR beams.
+A third approach to suppress systematic uncertainties is to reverse the direction of the electron spin and combine data, for example collected during EDM measurements, as: $\frac{ {\rm (CRA,+h)} - {\rm (CRA,-h)} + {\rm (CRB,-h)} - {\rm (CRB,+h)}}{4}$.
+Finally, a fourth approach will use two of the four bunches (with either radial or vertical polarization, as was discussed in the previous section) in each direction of the ring to control background electromagnetic fields.
+Not all systematic effects cancel with either beam velocity or spin reversals, some systematic effects mimic the EDM signal and these will require more scrutiny~\cite{PhysRevD.105.032001}.

-In the EDM measurement, the main systematic uncertainty is a radial background magnetic field that generates a vertical spin rotation identical to EDM, {\em i.e.} it mimics EDM (no cancellations between contributions to CW and CCW beams with either helicities).
-Any field left over after extensive shielding may be monitored by observing any vertical separation of the CW and CCW beams.
+In the EDM measurement, the main systematic uncertainty is a radial background magnetic field that generates a vertical spin rotation identical to EDM, {\em i.e.}, it mimics EDM (no cancellations between contributions to CRA and CRB beams with either helicities).
+Any field left over after extensive shielding may be monitored by observing any vertical separation of the CRA and CRB beams.
 The separation is very small and state-of-the-art shielding of environmental fields is our first approach; this is made easier with such small ring.
 A recent innovation to reduce this effect envisioned a ring with electrical bending but with magnetic focusing (hybrid ring), albeit now vertical electric field is the main systematic uncertainty~\cite{PhysRevAccelBeams.22.034001}.